Favourited 483 times

 Economy: Developing an economy for the farm that builds long-term flexible trading relationships with our neighbors and local community, based on trust and intimacy.
-Favoring customized structures that allows each person’s needs and gifts to be seen over standardized, arms-length monetary transactions.
+Favoring customized structures that allows each person’s needs and gifts to be seen over standardized, arms-length transactions.

 Community structure: Exploring the roles, forms, and organizational structures that support a diversity of needs, interests, gifts and voices.